-Further broadening the scope of dual coding theory, Engelkamp and Zimmer (1984) suggest that motor movements, such as "turning the handle," can provide an additional motor code that can improve memory, linking studies of actions motor (enactment) with dual coding theory (Clark & Paivio, 1991; Engelkamp & Cohen, 1991; Madan & Singhal, 2012c).
-Indeed, enactment effects appear to primarily occur during learning, rather than during retrieval (Peterson & Mulligan, 2010).
-Along similar lines, Wammes, Meade, and Fernandes (2016) demonstrated that generating drawings can provide memory benefits beyond what could otherwise be explained by visual imagery, picture superiority, and memory enhancing other effects.
-Providing convergent evidence, even when overt motor actions are not critical in themselves, words representing functional objects have been shown to enhance later memory (Madan & Singhal, 2012b; Ambrosini.
-Fairfield.
-Montefinese. & Mammarella, 2013).
+Further broadening the scope of dual coding theory, Engelkamp and Zimmer (1984) suggest that motor movements, such as "turning the handle," can provide an additional motor code that can improve studies of motor memory, linking actions (enactment) with dual coding theory (Clark Engelkamp& &Paivio, 1991; Cohen, 1991; Madan&Singhal, 2012c).
+Indeed, enactment effects appear to primarily occur during learning, rather than during retrieval (Peterson & Mulligan, 2010). similar lines.
+Wammes, Meade. and Alona Fernandes (2016) demonstrated that generating drawings can provide memory benefits beyond what could otherwise be explained by visual imagery, picture superiority, and other memory enhancing effects.
+Providing convergent evidence, even when overt motor actions are not critical in themselves, words representing functional objects been shown to enhance later have memory (Madan&Singhal, 2012b; Montefinese, Ambrosini, Fairfield, & Mammarella, 2013).
 This indicates that motoric processes can improve memory similarly to visual imagery, similar to memory differences for concrete vs. abstract words.
-Further research suggests that automatic motor simulation for functional objects is likely responsible for this memory benefit (Madan, Chen, & Singhal, 2016).
+Further research that automatic motor simulation for suggests functional objects is likely responsible for this memory benefit (Madan, Chen, & Singhal, 2016).

-When teachers combine visuals and words in their educational practice, however, they may not always be taking advantage of dual coding - at least, not in For example, optimal manner. the а recent discussion Twitter centered on around one teacher's decision to have 7th Grade students replace certain words in their science laboratory report with a picture of that word (e.g., the instructions read "using a syringe ..." and a picture of a syringe replaced the word; Turner, 2016a).
+When teachers combine visuals and words in their educational practice, however, they may not always be taking advantage of dual coding - at least, not in optimal manner.
+For example, the а recent discussion on Twitter centered around one teacher's decision to have 7th Grade students replace certain words in their science laboratory report with a picture of that word (e.g., the instructions read "using a syringe ..." and a picture of a syringe replaced the word; Turner, 2016a).
 Other teachers argued that this was not dual coding (Beaven, 2016; Williams, 2016), because there were no longer two different representations of the information.
 The first teacher maintained that dual coding was preserved, because this laboratory report with pictures was to be used alongside the original, fully verbal report (Turner, 2016b).
 This particular implementation - having students replace individual words with pictures - has not been examined in the cognitive literature, presumably because no benefit would be expected.
 In any case, we need to be clearer about implementations for dual coding, and more research is needed to clarify how teachers can make use of the benefits conferred by multiple representations and picture superiority.

-Critically, dual coding theory is distinct from the notion of "learning styles," which describe the idea that individuals benefit from instruction that matches modality preference.
-While this their idea is pervasive and individuals often subjectively feel that they have a preference, evidence indicates that the learning styles theory is not supported by empirical findings (e.g., Kavale, Hirshoren, & Forness, 1998; Pashler, McDaniel, Rohrer, & Bjork, 2008; Rohrer & Pashler, 2012).
+Critically, dual coding theory is distinct from the notion of "learning styles," which describe the idea that individuals benefit from instruction that matches their modality preference.
+While this idea is pervasive and individuals often subjectively feel that they have a preference, evidence indicates that the learning styles theory is not supported by empirical findings (e.g., Kavale, Hirshoren, & Forness, 1998; Pashler, McDaniel, Rohrer, & Bjork, 2008; Rohrer &Pashler, 2012).
 That is, there is no evidence that instructing students in their preferred learning style leads to an overall improvement in learning (the "meshing" hypothesis).
-Moreover, learning styles have come to be described as a myth or urban legend within psychology (Coffield, Moseley, Hall, & Ecclestone, 2004; Hattie & Yates, 2014; Kirschner Merriënboer, 2013; Kirschner, 2017); & van skepticism about learning styles is a common stance amongst evidence-informed teachers (e.g., Saunders, 2016).
-Providing evidence against the notion of learning styles, Kraemer, Rosenberg, and Thompson-Schill (2009) found that individuals who scored as "verbalizers" and "visualizers" did not perform any better on experimental trials matching their preference.
-Instead, it has recently been learning through one's that preferred shown learning style is associated with elevated subjective judgements learning, not objective of but (Knoll, Otani.
-Skeel. & performance Van Horn, 2017).
-In contrast to learning styles, dual providing coding additional, is based on complementary forms of information to enhance learning, rather than tailoring instruction to individuals' preferences.
+Moreover, learning styles have come to be described as a myth or urban legend within psychology (Coffield, Moseley, Hall, &Ecclestone, 2004; Hattie & Yates, 2014; Kirschner& van Merriënboer, 2013; Kirschner, 2017); skepticism about learning styles is stance amongst evidence-informed common а Saunders, 2016). teachers (e.g., Providing evidence against the notion of learning styles, Kraemer, Rosenberg, and Thompson-Schill (2009) found that individuals who scored as "verbalizers" and "visualizers" did not perform any better on experimental trials matching their preference.
+Instead, it has recently been shown that learning through one's preferred learning style is associated with elevated subjective judgements of learning, but not objective performance (Knoll, Otani, Skeel, & Van Horn, 2017).
+In contrast to learning styles, dual based codina is on providina additional. complementary forms of information to enhance rather than learning. tailoring instruction to individuals' preferences.